 The memory offset to read the data

-littleEndian: booleanWhether to fetch the 4 bytes as a little- or big-endian integer
+OptionallittleEndian: booleanWhether to fetch the 4 bytes as a little- or big-endian integer

 An unsigned 32-bit integer number

-Returns a new instance of HexMemoryMap
+Returns a new instance of HexMemoryMap, containing

 the same data, but concatenating together those memory blocks that are adjacent.

-The insertion order of keys in the HexMemoryMap
+The insertion order of keys in the HexMemoryMap is guaranteed to be strictly

 will be ordered in ascending order.